Iss3-megas/iss32/README.md

-# iss32
+# iss3-ticket-fine
 Simpel ticket/fine script.
 How to use, type /ticket id price.
+Showcase video: